beenish-Ishtiaq/DEP-Task-2-Spam-Email-Classifier/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the directory containing the code.
 3. Ensure that the mail_data.csv file is in the same directory as the code.
-4. Run the script: python spam_email_classifier.py
+4. Run the script: python spam_email_classifier.ipynb

 ## Conclusion
 This project demonstrates the process of building a spam email classifier using Logistic Regression.
 The model can accurately classify emails as spam or ham based on their content.
 Future improvements could include experimenting with different models and techniques to further enhance accuracy.